Ubi caritas gaudet, ibi est festivitas.

 –St. John Chrysostom

-Tuesday began the Solemn Feast of the Lord’s Nativity—a feast that day lasts eight days!
-Walking down a city street through cold white snow (or even perhaps along a tropical sun-drenched path) we bask in the glory of the “grace of God [that] has appeared” (Titus 2:11).
+Even in the cold winter snow, the Nativity of the Lord invites us to bask in the glory of the “grace of God [that] has appeared” (Titus 2:11).
 For, it is in this cradle of redeeming love that we see Love Himself rejoicing…and so are “caught up through him in love of things invisible” (Preface, Christmas I).